AnEdelweiss/JAQOS/README.md

 ├── experiment_3/
 └── experiment_.../
 ```
+## Download

+You can go to 'releases' section here : [Releases](https://github.com/AnEdelweiss/SIMPLE/releases)
+and download the latest one for your distribution (Linux/Windows), then just double click it ! and follow the instructions ;)

 ## The input miappe file

-as this is a work in progress, it currently only works with the current MIAPPE table provided in /exp_database/test_SIMPLE/Miappe_Template.xlsx
+as this is a work in progress, works with the current MIAPPE table provided in /exp_database/test_SIMPLE/Miappe_Template.xlsx

 You can cange the order of the sheets, but you should NOT rename sheet names, this is what the script is using to read read data from.
 Likewise, do NOT  rename the 2nd row  of each sheet nor delete it.